vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 - Separate vSphere Admin and Tenant access to the supervisor cluster.
 This prevents tenants from attempting to connect to the supervisor cluster.

-- Only allow tenants to access their workload cluster(s) and restrict access to this cluster from other tenants.
+- Allow tenants to access only their own workload cluster(s) and restrict access to this cluster from other tenants.
 This separation can be achieved by assigning permissions to the supervisor namespaces.

 - Depending on the workload cluster type and use case, multiple workload clusters may leverage the same workload network or new networks can be used for each workload cluster.